UniOfGreenwich/softwareproject_-team-1/README.md

 The Gantt chart, Kanban/Table, Introduction, and Glossary are to be drafted by the 23rd of November 2023.
 This is to allow for clarity in what is completed/to be completed so far within the project and to give a base to other sections of the project, thus boosting the team's confidence via means of a visible road map.

-A Gantt chart is well known to be an intuitive, simple, practical and a useful visual representation of activities and their associated durations.
+A Gantt chart is well known to be an intuitive, simple, practical and useful visual representation of activities and their associated durations.
 They are a very widely used tool within industry and are built to focus on 5 main areas.

 #### Unidimensional
-* One view being 'time', emphasizing efficiency.
+* One view being 'time', emphasising efficiency.

 #### Objective
-* Object oriented.
+* Object-oriented.

 #### Deterministic
 * A Gantt chart determines all that will occur in the project.

 #### Analytical and Accountable
-* Division of the project allowing for smaller bite-sized chunks so resources can be allocated efficiently.
+* Division of the project allows for smaller bite-sized chunks so resources can be allocated efficiently.

 #### Sequential
 * After tasks have been completed, then the next task is to be completed, thus sequentially.